Elizabeth Smart: Activism and media coverage

-Smart described suicidal thoughts after the first of many rapes by her captor saying "I felt like I wasn't even human anymore."
+Smart described suicidal thoughts after the first of many rapes by her captor, saying "I felt like I wasn't even human anymore."

 In October 2013, My Story, a memoir of Smart's experience co-written with Chris Stewart, was published by St. Martin's Press.
 The book details both Smart's kidnapping and the formation of the Elizabeth Smart Foundation, which works to promote awareness about abductions.
 Smart has played the harp on national television in the United States.

 In February 2014, Smart testified before the Utah State House of Representatives in favor of HB 286.
 The bill would create an optional curriculum for use in Utah schools to provide training on child sexual abuse prevention.
 In early 2015, Faith Counts featured Smart in a video in which she explains how her religion sustained her through her ordeal and helped her heal.
 As of September 2016, Smart is a correspondent for the true-crime show Crime Watch Daily.
 Various state politicians have proposed bills that would require all computers to have a pornography filter, branding it the "Elizabeth Smart Law."
 However, in March 2018, her spokesman denied her relationship to the proposal.
 Her lawyer sent a cease and desist letter to the politicians in which they were ordered not to use her name.

 On June 5, 2017, on the 15th anniversary of her abduction, Lifetime aired the made-for-TV film titled I Am Elizabeth Smart, narrated and produced by Smart, which tells the story of her kidnapping from her perspective.
 The film starred Alana Boden as Elizabeth Smart, Skeet Ulrich as Brian David Mitchell, Deirdre Lovejoy as Wanda Ileen Barzee, George Newbern as Ed Smart, and Anne Openshaw as Lois Smart.
 She has subsequently produced other Lifetime features, including Stolen By Their Father (about Lizbeth Meredith's plans to reclaim her daughters after being kept in Greece by Meredith's ex-husband Greg), The Girl Who Escaped: The Kara Robinson Story (which detailed the abduction of Kara Robinson at the hands of Richard Evonitz), Abducted By My Teacher: The Elizabeth Thomas Story (which detailed the kidnapping of Elizabeth Thomas), and The Girl Locked Upstairs: The Tanya Kach Story (which detailed the kidnapping of Tanya Nicole Kach).

 In 2018, Smart published Where There's Hope: Healing, Moving Forward, and Never Giving Up with St. Martin's Press.

-In 2019, Smart, and numerous other high-profile female kidnapping survivors, participated in the Lifetime documentary Smart Justice: The Jayme Closs Case, which touches on the 2018 kidnapping of Wisconsin teenager Jayme Closs, and the murders of her parents.
+In 2019, Smart, and numerous other high-profile female kidnapping survivors including Kara Robinson Chamberlain, participated in the Lifetime documentary Smart Justice: The Jayme Closs Case, which touches on the 2018 kidnapping of Wisconsin teenager Jayme Closs, and the murders of her parents.
 Smart and the other women offer their perspectives on how Jayme can heal and recover.

 In 2021, Smart competed on The Masked Dancer as "Moth".
 She was eliminated during the third episode of the series, placing eighth overall in the competition.